 Now, E*Trade has a mobile trading app and leads the pack in terms of advanced features.
 Since removing commission fees for stocks and ETFs, E*Trade is the easiest app to view your investments and seamlessly trade stocks on your phone.

 E*Trade has led the charge for faster, online trading tools with a host of educational features, too.
 The whole point is that it’s easier to use than traditional investment methods.

 The truth is that E*Trade does have a pretty streamlined mobile app with most features available.
 Once logged in on your phone, you can access all of your investments or trade stocks, ETFs, mutual funds, and options.
 There are some more complex trade options if you are familiar with placing buy and sell orders yourself.

 Most of E*Trade’s tools are easy to use, and you get high execution speeds for greater accuracy.
 However, price improvement statistics put them below the industry average.

 In addition, there are some research tools not available on the regular E*Trade mobile app, so you may have to download their “Power E*Trade” app or the OptionsHouse app.
-There’s also a lack of customization options on the mobile app, but you can set up your own dashboard on desktop.
+E*Trade has many pros and cons, though most agree that Power E*Trade is one of the former.
+When it comes to cons, there is a lack of customization options on the mobile app, though you can set up your own dashboard on desktop.

 You cannot access the forex or international exchanges either, but you can build bond ladders and look for debt issued by a different firm.
 Options trading is better on Power E*Trade and E*Trade Pro, and there are 4,500 no-fee mutual funds available and 12 ETFs you can trade through the app.
 Charts and educational tools can be analyzed using TradeLab, which is a visual tool that helps you analyze different stocks.